Schedule, speakers, abstracts

 Abstract: I will describe three different stochastic (i.e. time-evolving, random) models of natural phenomena: ballistic annihilation, chase-escape, and the frog model.
 For each model I will state some theorems (mostly proven with undergraduates) as well as a few simple sounding open problems.

-About the Speaker: Dr. Junge uses probability to describe natural phenomena.
-Noteworthy accomplishments include coauthoring around twenty research articles with over forty undergraduates and teaching for three different college-in-prison programs.
+About the Speaker: Dr. Junge is an Associate Professor at CUNY Baruch College.
+He uses probability to describe natural phenomena.
+Noteworthy accomplishments include coauthoring nineteen research articles with over forty undergraduates and teaching for three different college-in-prison programs.

 Matt Cordes